benhatsor/KeyframeKit/README.md

 # KeyframeKit.js

-A lightweight and performant set of tools for working with JavaScript animations.
+A lightweight and performant set of tools for working with CSS animations in JavaScript.
 Powered by the [Web Animations API][1].